Our Story is Your Story

 Our offices are a place where you can cultivate the positive energy you need to emerge from your counseling experience renewed, enlightened, and enriched.
 That's because everything we do is aimed at creating a productive environment that supports and fosters your care, your development and growth.

-Each time you leave UCCA, regardless of where you started from, or regardless of the setbacks you may experience along the way, our goal is for you to feel that you are in our professional embrace of understanding and care.
-But more, each time you meet with us, irrespective of your circumstances, you can be confident that you are always moving closer to your goals and aspirations.
+Each time you leave UCCA, regardless of where you started from, regardless of the setbacks you may experience along the way, our goal is for you to know that you are in our professional embrace of understanding and care.
+But more, each time you meet with us, no matter your circumstance, you can be confident that you are always moving closer to your goals and aspirations.
 That's because your success and well-being are central to our purpose and our passion.

 Every Story has a Lesson

 Authenticity means everything to us.
-So if there is only one thing you take away from our story, we sincerely hope it is confidence in our dedication to serve you well.
+So if there is only one thing you take away from our story, we sincerely hope it is confidence in our dedication to serve you and serve you well.

 Additionally, it’s important to remember that residing in the collective spirit of UCCA is our old-school devotion to the client-practitioner relationship.
 Your relationship with us is a return to the personal nature of healthcare delivered with an affinity for building authentic client relationships that are as small-town as small-town can get in a big technology driven world.

-And with that said, we encourage you to reach out to us.
-We are certain that one of our UCCA counselors can be your path to an enriching experience.
+And with that said, we encourage you to reach out to us because we are certain that one of our UCCA counselors can be your path to an enriching experience.

-From Eddie Talley then and all the counselors and social workers at UCCA, thank you for taking the time to learn about us—we truly hope to see you soon.
+From Eddie Talley and all the counselors and social workers at UCCA, thank you for taking the time to learn about us.
+Truly, we hope to see you soon.

 Joly, H. (2021).
 The Heart of Business: Leadership principles for the next era of capitalism.
 Harvard Business Review Press.